-You could say Civil Engineering dates back to around 2,600 B.C., when the first Egyptian pyramid was built by Imhotep, the first acknowledged engineer in history.
+You could say Civil Engineering dates back to around 2,600 B.C.
+That’s when the first Egyptian pyramid was built following the designs of Imhotep, the first acknowledged civil engineer in history.

-A civil engineer basically deals with developing the plans and managing all the steps of a construction project, such as buildings, roads, bridges, railways, etc. However, you should not mistake them with architects.
+But what do civil engineers do?
+They develop plans and manage all the steps of construction projects, such as buildings, roads, bridges, railways, etc. However, you should not mistake them for architects.

-While architects come up with the ideas and design, civil engineers take these ideas further and adapt them taking into account factors like natural disasters, the purpose of the project, and more.
+While architects come up with ideas and designs, civil engineers transform them into real structures, taking into account factors like materials and resources, budgets, workforce needed, safety, environmental policies, etc.

 Top countries for studying a Master's in Civil Engineering